A Journey Through Color – Coloratti Ashley Karyl

 Sooner or later, every photographer wonders why the colors in an image are all wrong and the questions always end with the same answer.
 They need a properly color managed workflow.

-My photographic journey towards color management ironically started in black & white as a young photographer in Milan.
+My photographic journey towards color management ironically started in black & white, as a young photographer in Milan.
 At the time, I loved shooting reportage style fashion that received considerable artistic praise, but not much paid work.

 One day during a routine appointment at a magazine, the Art Director told me plainly that I should shoot clean color because that’s what clients want.
 It was absolutely true and within 12 months I became known for producing clean color beauty images of models.

-One of my first advertising jobs was for Rimmel, who had a new line of products and the color theme that season was grey.
+One of my first advertising jobs was for Rimmel, who had a new line of products for which the color theme that season was grey.
 The client was continually taking the model outside the studio to see if the makeup artist was applying the correct tones, but in reality the final result was very much dependent on Kodak and the photo lab.

 In those days, photographers had no means of influencing the color once the images left our control, since it was entirely up to the printer how they would look.
 However, all of that changed when we started scanning, retouching and producing digital prints.

-On one hand it was fantastic, because we suddenly had the ability to remove small skin blemishes, unwanted hair or make eye colors appear more intense, however the burden of responsibility had shifted and mistakes were incredibly expensive.
+On one hand it was fantastic, because we suddenly had the ability to remove small skin blemishes, unwanted hair or make eye colors appear more intense.
+However the burden of responsibility had shifted and mistakes were incredibly expensive.

-This was a frustrating period as the photographic industry was rapidly moving towards digital, yet most of the practices were primitive at best.
+This was a frustrating period, as the photographic industry was rapidly moving towards digital, yet most of the practices were primitive at best.
 I can remember the biggest professional photo lab in Milan naively adjusting their displays by eye to try and match their prints in the hope it would deliver better consistency.

 As digital photography became the standard, we suddenly had more control than ever, yet ironically, many photographers have been unwilling to take advantage of these possibilities and continue leaving it all to chance.
 In reality, you only have a fully color managed workflow if it is maintained at every stage of the process, from capture to edit to print.